forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ### Jekyll Summary

-Now that we’ve covered the core functionality of Jekyll, let’s Now that we’ve gone through all of the core areas of Hugo, let’s take a step back and take a bird’s eye view of this static site generator by looking at the pros and cons.
+Now that we’ve covered the core functionality of Jekyll, let’s take a step back and take a bird’s eye view of this static site generator by looking at the pros and cons.

 **Pros:**